Mr. Opportunity: Radio

 Sally: Aw, not to me, you’re not.
 Oh, are you married?

-In these radio ads, Mr. Opportunity makes frequent reference to the fact that he is animated (i.e., not real, unlike the people around him).
+In these radio ads, Mr. Opportunity frequently references the fact that he is animated (i.e., not real, unlike the people around him).
 In one radio ad, he admits that coffee "goes right through [him]" when Sally asks him if he wants to get a cup with her (this obviously pokes fun at Mr. Opportunity's "intangibility").